hcsaustrup/inside-nova-pro/Documentation/Hardware/IO-Board.md

 ## Introduction

 This board has all the I/O peripherals needed to communicate with sensors, network (either through wifi or Ethernet), GSM network as well as a siren and a smaller beeper.
 The I/O board also receives power from an external power supply and holds the battery.
+The I/O board also holds the [CPU Board](CPU-Board.md).

 ## Versions